Know the Laws: New York

-As of August 13, 2010, a new law was passed that allows you to file to extend an order of protection for "good cause" even if no new incidents of abuse have occurred.
-It can also be extended if the abuser consents to the extension.* (Before this date, extensions were not permitted.)
+You can file to extend an order of protection for "good cause" even if no new incidents of abuse have occurred.
+It can also be extended if the abuser consents to the extension.*

 * NY Fam Ct Act § 842

-If the abuser violates the order of protection, you can contact the police by calling 911.
-Depending on the facts, the police may be required to arrest him according to what is commonly known as the Mandatory Arrest Law.* According to the Law, the police "shall arrest" a person who violates the part of the order of protection that orders the abuser to "stay away" from you or if the abuser commits one of the crimes that falls into the catgeory of "family offenses."* To learn what crimes are "family offenses," go to What is the legal definition of "family offense" in New York?
-The abuser can be arrested not only for the crime that might have been committed when violating the order of protection (for example, if he threatened you on the phone, that could be "aggravated harassment") but the abuser can also be arrested for the very act of violating the order of protection (called "criminal contempt").
+If the abuser violates the order of protection, you can report it to the police.
+Depending on the facts, the police may be required to arrest him/her according to what is commonly known as the Mandatory Arrest Law.* According to the Law, the police "shall arrest" a person who violates the part of the order of protection that orders the abuser to "stay away" from you or if the abuser commits one of the crimes that falls into the category of "family offenses."* The abuser can be arrested for contempt, for violating the court order, as well as for any other crime s/he may have committed when violating the order of protection.

 ** NY Fam Ct Act § 846